 The faculty and staff of the school recognize that at times problems and complaints may arise.
 The school is committed to keeping the lines of communication open with all students, graduates, and other parties that have an interest in the actions of the school.
 Therefore, the school has established a complaint procedure to help resolve these situations.
 The complaint procedure will be discussed in new student orientation.
-In addition, a copy of the procedure may be obtained from the Program Lead, Director of Education, or the Executive Vice President.
+In addition, a copy of the procedure may be obtained from the Program Director, VP of Academics, or the Campus President.

-A student having a complaint should first discuss it with the instructor and the Director of Education.
-If the issue cannot be resolved to the students' satisfaction, they should submit a written complaint to the Executive Vice President by email or in person at the campus.
-The Executive Vice-President will investigate the complaint and will provide a response within five business days after the complaint is officially submitted.
+A student having a complaint should first discuss it with the instructor and the VP of Academics.
+If the issue cannot be resolved to the students' satisfaction, they should submit a written complaint to the Campus President by email or in person at the campus.
+The VP of Academics or appointed staff will investigate the complaint and will provide a response within five business days after the complaint is officially submitted.
 If the student is not satisfied with the resolution, the student may request the matter be referred to the school's President.
 The President will review and provide a final response with 14 days of the written request for final review.
 The decision of the President shall be final.